-The following charges will apply to all our guests and will either be collected in advance or on the day of the activity:-
+The following charges will apply to all our guests and will either be collected in advance or on the day of the activity (Correct September 2021):-

-- Go Ashore (Known as the Marine Park Conservation Fee) – On any of the islands in the Tunku Abdul Rahman Marine Park (TARP), Pulau Tiga and Turtle Islands Park it is RM 1 for Malaysians below 18 years and RM 3 for those older.
-For Non-Malaysians RM 6 for below 18 years and RM 10 for those older.
-This is per person per day.
+- Go Ashore (Known as the Marine Park Conservation Fee) – On any of the islands in the Tunku Abdul Rahman Marine Park (TARP), Pulau Tiga and Turtle Islands Park it is RM 5.00 for Malaysians.
+For Non-Malaysians RM 20.00 – This is per person per day.

 - Scuba Diving (Known as the Diving Permit) – Within the Tunku Abdul Rahman Marine Park (TARP), Pulau Tiga and Turtle Islands Park is RM 20.00 for Malaysians and RM 50.00 for Non-Malaysians.
 This is per diver per day.